2021 University of Michigan Debate Camp

 VI.
 Online Debate Evidence and Research

-The 2019 Michigan Debate Camp produced a total of 30,000 pages of high-quality evidence via Microsoft Word documents.
-In a new digital world, our faculty will continue to distribute assignments, review the work of students, provide feedback, and upload all completed work for immediate consumption.
-These files will be stored and available to fully enrolled students via Canvas anytime.
+The Michigan Debate Camp produces tens of thousands of high-quality evidence via Microsoft Word documents.
+Our faculty distributes assignments, reviews the work of students, provides feedback, and uploads all completed work.
+These files will be stored and available to fully enrolled students via Canvas.

 Every year the camp releases a “starter packet” of evidence to all students that can be used for early practice debates and speeches.
-The initial teaser version of this was released on March 20th so interested students can get a jumpstart on the 2020-2021 topic.
-The final version of the “starter packet” will be available on Canvas by May 4th.
-A preview and outline of this follows.
+The 2021 initial teaser version of this will be available in the spring so interested students can get a jumpstart on the 2021-2022 topic.
+An outline of the 2020 criminal justice reform starter pack follows.

 - Reform DNA Collection Aff./Neg. (produced by Faculty Member Val McIntosh)